-This position requires the ability to be detail oriented, and provide friendly and helpful customer service.
+The Desk Attendant (DA) position provides front line and building operations service to students, staff and the residential community, in support of the University Residences mission.
 It is the expectation of University Residences that DAs adhere to the highest standards of ethical behavior throughout all of their functions and areas of responsibilities.

-Tasks include but are not limited to:
+Under direction of supervisor, tasks include but are not limited to:

 - Process and submit Maintenance Requests for residents within the community

-- Clean and maintain the desk area
+- Organize and maintain desk area at shift end

 - Perform other duties assigned by supervisor(s)